Families & Covid-19

 What is your family’s vaccination status?

-- To maximize protection from COVID-19, and in particular, the Delta variant, and prevent possibly spreading it to others, everyone, regardless of vaccination status, should wear a mask indoors in public if you are in an area of substantial or high transmission.
+- To maximize protection from COVID-19, everyone 2 years and older, regardless of vaccination status, should wear a mask indoors in public if you are in an area of substantial or high transmission.

 Do you have family members with medical conditions or a weakened immune system?